Watch Jordan Peele's Us trailer now

 Get Out was a huge horror hit when it came out in 2017, even bucking the tradition of horror films getting ignored at the Oscars.
-Now, writer and director Jordan Peele returns with a first look at his next nightmarish film, Us.
+On Christmas, writer and director Jordan Peele returned with a first look at his next nightmarish film, Us.

 A mother (Academy Award winner Lupita Nyong'o from Black Panther, Star Wars: The Last Jedi and 12 Years a Slave) and a father (Winston Duke from Black Panther) take their kids to their beach house expecting to unplug and unwind with friends (including Emmy winner Elizabeth Moss from TV series The Handmaid's Tale).
 But as night descends, their serenity turns to tension and chaos when some shocking visitors arrive uninvited.